 How To Grow Mint in Water

-Select 4-6 inch (10-15cm) cuttings without flowers.
-Remove the lower leaves and place the cuttings in a glass of water.
-Position the glass it in a well lit and ventilated place away from direct sunlight.
+Select 4-6 inch (10-15cm) mint cuttings without flowers.
+Remove the lower leaves, keeping a few on top, and place the cuttings in a glass of water.
+Position the glass in a well-lit and ventilated place away from direct sunlight.

-Be sure to change the water every second to third day to prevent the cuttings from rotting.
+Be sure to change the water every second or third day to prevent the mint cuttings from rotting.

 Don’t forget to harden off new plants to help them acclimatize to new conditions such as moving into full sun.

-You can also just pick the leaves as you need them.
-You can harvest mint from the plant many times in a growing season.
+You can also just pick the mint leaves as you need them.

 How To Use Mint